 He has won four first prizes in national and no fewer than seven in international competitions, most notably the above mentioned 1st prize at the Carl Nielsen Competition 2019, the 1st prize and the audience prize in the Aeolus Winds Competition 2014 and the 1st prize in the hülsta woodwinds competition in the same year.
 In 2012 he represented Slovenia at the Eurovision Young Musician Competition in Vienna, having previously won a special prize at the 2011 Concertino International Radio Competition in Prague.

 As a soloist, he has appeared with the Düsseldorf Symphony Orchestra, the Odense Symphony Orchestra, the Slovenian National Philharmonic, the RTV Slovenia Symphonic Orchestra, the Göttingen Symphony Orchestra, the St. Petersburg Academic State Capella and others.

 Sparovec has appeared as a guest principal with some of the leading german orchestras -Staaskapelle Dresden, WDR Symphony Orchestra, and is an active chamber musician, sharing the stage with musicians such as Anna Lucia Richter, Bernarda Fink, José Maria Blumenschein etc.

 His debut-CD Enter clarinet was released in 2015 and was highly praised by the critics.

-Blaž Šparovec was born in Ljubljana, Slovenia, in 1994 and initially studied the clarinet with Andrej Zupan at the Ljubljana Conservatory of Music and Ballet, before continuing to work with François Benda at the University of Arts in Berlin.
-His remarkable study achievements brought him the Škerjančeva and the DAAD Prize.
+The slovenian clarinettist initially studied the with Andrej Zupan at the Ljubljana Conservatory of Music, before continuing to work with François Benda at the University of Arts in Berlin under the patronage of the Republic of Slovenia.
+His remarkable study achievements brought him several prizes, including the DAAD prize.